hku-systems/bidl/README.md

 bash run.sh nd
 ```

-- Output: a pdf file named `nondeterminism.pdf`, containing the throughput of BIDL and baseline systems under different ratio of non-deterministic transactions.
+- Output: a pdf file named `./figure/nondeterminism.pdf`, containing the throughput of BIDL and baseline systems under different ratio of non-deterministic transactions.
 - Expected results:
   - The effective throughput of BIDL and FastFabric all drop with the increasing ratio of non-deterministic transactions.